ericgsmith/Beam/README.md

 # Include to make use of the custom colour swatch tag.
 code_example_renderers: ./bower_components/hologram-beam/code_renderers
 code_example_templates: ./bower_components/hologram-beam/code_templates

+# List all css to include (relative to the compiled styleguide)
+css_include:
+  - '../build/css/styles.css'

+# List all js to include (relative to the compiled styleguide)
+js_include:
+  - '../build/js/main.js'
 ```

 Alternatively, you can clone this repo and alter the paths used in hologram_config.yml